 Finally, international sanctions following Russia's invasion of Ukraine have hurt infrastructure deals between China and Germany's Baltic states, dealing a blow to Beijing's BRI route through Russia and the Eurasian continent.
-One example here is the rail-sea route from Wuhan to Mukran on the island of Sassnitz, http://www.parchim-airport.com/en/html/index.asp.
+One example here is the rail-sea route from Wuhan to Mukran on the island of Sassnitz, via the Russian port of Ust-Luga near St. Petersburg, which is on hold.